Lol3rrr/tunneload/README.md

 Key | Default | Description
 --- | --- | ---
-UTIME | 30s | The Time to wait between configuration updates
+UTIME | 30s | The Time to wait between configuration updates THREADS | 6 | The Number of threads the Runtime should use

 ## Idea
 Originally [tunneler](https://github.com/Lol3rrr/tunneler) was designed to solve the problem of